kaeru4343/LAMAS_2020Project/index.md

 One example of a game with play through is done here [Link](./example_play.html).

 # Strategies
 In order for an agent to win the game, one way is to place the ship in such a way that it is hard to other agents to limits model.
-Or find out about the other agents position faster than the other agent.
+Or find out about the other agents position faster than the other agent [Link](./strategy.html).

 # Discussion